buchmayne/marleybuchman/content/_index.md

 ----

 Experience
 ----------

-**Economist // ECONorthwest // Portland, OR // June 2017 - Present:**
+**Economist // ECONorthwest // Portland, OR // June 2017 to Present**

-Economic consultant conducting applied research to provide insight into questions of public policy

-* Statistical programming, data analysis, and modeling - with a focus on applied research in urban economics

-* Developed machine learning models to predict new construction rents in Python allowing our firm to perform financial feasibility analysis on new types of housing prototypes
+Provided data science consulting services and applied economic research for public and private sector clients.

+* Developed a Random Forest model using scikit-learn to predict rent per sqft for multifamily housing in Portland, OR with a RMSE of $0.18/sqft on validation dataset

-* Saved hundreds of hours of analysts’ time by developing multiple R packages to automate routine data gathering and analysis tasks within the firm
+* Saved hundreds of hours of analysts’ time by developing three R packages to automate routine data gathering and analysis tasks within the firm

-* Created a model to estimate the build-able capacity of land around high-capacity transit stations nationally using satellite imagery in R to support the development of federal transit funding legislation

-* Translated a legacy Excel education attainment forecast model into Python and built an API with Flask to integrate the forecast with client’s website

-* Implemented Random forest model to predict household travel behavior based on neighborhood characteristics to analyze the differences in proposed housing policies

-* Developed a resource demand model for the King County Water Treatment Division and integrated the model into their Portfolio Analysis software
+* Created a bespoke spatial interpolation algorithm in Python for custom land use modeling software (Plan4Dev)

+* Estimated the effects of pollution on property values with a spatial econometric model in R that was used as evidence in a litigation case

-* Developed a Shiny analytics dashboard for commercial real estate developers to inform their land acquisition strategy
+* Used R and Shiny to develop and deploy an analytics dashboard for a commercial real estate developer to inform real estate acquisition decisions

+* Was the primary quantitative researcher on award-winning research on national housing underproduction that was featured in many journalistic outlets such as the Wall Street Journal and CityLab

-**Organizer // Portland R User Group // Portland, OR // March, 2019 - Present**
+**Data Science Consultant // Trucksmarter // Remote // June 2021 to Present**

-Organize monthly meetups for programmers and data scientists interested in the R programming language in Portland
+Developed and deployed proof of concept machine learning model to predict price of loads for a trucking logistics startup.

+* Developed a XGBoost model in Python to predict the price of a trucking load based on historic trucking data

+* Created data pipeline to process raw JSON data and write to Postgres database

+* Created an API to serve the model using FastAPI and dockerized the API using Docker

+* Deployed the dockerized API on AWS (EC2) using AWS ECR to host the container

-**Product Analyst Consultant // Trellis // San Francisco, CA // October 2020**
+**Product Analyst Consultant // Trellis Technologies // Remote // October 2020**

-Researched, developed, and recommend alogrithm to optimize ad revenue for startup helping policyholders manage their auto insurance
+Developed model to optimize expected ad revenue per search for a FinTech startup creating a car insurance marketplace app.

+* Used R to develop a linear regression model to estimate CTR with a RMSE of 1.6%

+* Back tested the model and estimated that the model would increase expected ad revenue by 0.41% or $113/day

-* Leveraged Looker to identify insights and trends related to CTR
+* Performed exploratory data analysis to identify trends and insights from existing CTR data in Looker

-* Proposed algorithm increased ad revenue 0.4% when backtested

 **Senior Economic Associate // REMI // Amherst, MA // November 2015 - May 2017**

-Business development and customer success role for company selling custom regional economic simulation software
+Provided R&D, training, and consulting for an economic modeling software company.

 * Advised and consulted on studies such as the economic impact analysis of high-speed rail project in California, Measure M: LA County’s T.I.P., Alaska B.R.A.C. proposal, Washington tax incentive programs, etc.

-* Assisted in the development of dynamic economic simulation software
+* Assisted in the research and development of dynamic economic simulation software

 * Modeled economic and fiscal impacts of changes in transportation, taxation, energy, and environmental policies for clients